phetsims/phet-info/doc/phet-development-overview.md

 PhET Simulations are based on a Model/View separation pattern.
 This pattern and others used in PhET Simulations are described at https://github.com/phetsims/phet-info/blob/master/doc/phet-software-design-patterns.md

-In the tables below, the LOC reports the total lines of code including comments and blank lines to give a sense of the rough size.
+In the tables below, the LOC reports the total lines of code (includes comments and blank lines) to give a sense of the rough size.

 ### View
 | Repository  | LOC | Description |